William Perry: U.S. has technology to break dependence on foreign oil within 10 years

-STANFORD, Calif.--The United States can and likely will greatly reduce its dependence on imported oil within 10 years, former Secretary of Defense William Perry said at the Silicon Valley Energy Summit at Stanford University.
+STANFORD, Calif.—The United States can and likely will greatly reduce its dependence on imported oil within 10 years, former Secretary of Defense William Perry said Friday when speaking at the Silicon Valley Energy Summit at Stanford University.

-The reduction in oil consumption generally will benefit not only national security and the economy, but reduce U.S. emissions of greenhouse gases, said Perry, who chairs the U.S. Secretary of Energy’s advisory board currently.
+The reduction in oil consumption generally will benefit not only national security and the economy, but reduce U.S. emissions of greenhouse gases, which contribute to global warming, said Perry, who chairs the U.S. Secretary of Energy’s advisory board currently.
 The reduction in consumption of foreign oil in the near term depends on continued advances in the technology and commercialization of electric cars, new types of biofuel, production of natural gas and nuclear power, he said.